webcomics/dosage/doc/web/content/comics/SmackJeeves_SinPararse_edit.md

 <form name="comic" action="http://gaepostmail.appspot.com/comic/" method="post">
 <table class="comicinfo">
 <tr>
 <th>Description</th><td><textarea name="description" cols="40" rows="3">This is a mirror of http://sinpararse.skyscrapersoup.com It updates every friday.
 This site is updated in a batch every few weeks.
 Sin Pararse is a prequel to my other comic, but you can read either of them independently.
-It follows Gabry and Liam, two popular side characters and details how they met and got together.
-The comic updates every Monday.</textarea></td>
+It follows Gabry and Liam, two popular side characters and details how they met and got together.</textarea></td>
 </tr>
 <tr>
 <th>Website</th><td><input type="text" name="url" value="http://sinpararse.smackjeeves.com/comics/" size="40"/></td>